isomerpages/nlb-curiocity/pages/Curiocity Festival.md

 ### **Night Festival Map**

 Pull your socks up and get your phones ready.
-Use the map below to explore our festival.
+Use the map below to explore this year's Light to Night Festival.

 ![Alt text for image on Isomer site](/images/sample_light_map.jpg)

-Not big enough?
-Scan the QR code below or download a copy here.
+Is the map not big enough?
+Click [Example Filename](/files/sample-light-map.pdf){:target='_blank} to download a copy.

 ________